Common-mode rejection ratio

-Theory
+CMRR of an amplifier

 Ideally, a differential amplifier takes the voltages, $V_+$ and $V_-$ on its two inputs and produces an output voltage $V_\mathrm{o}=A_\mathrm{d}(V_+ - V_-)$, where $A_\mathrm{d}$ is the differential gain.
 However, the output of a real differential amplifier is better described as :

 where $A_\mathrm{cm}$ is the "common-mode gain", which is typically much smaller than the differential gain.

 The CMRR is defined as the ratio of the powers of the differential gain over the common-mode gain, measured in positive decibels (thus using the 20 log rule):

 As differential gain should exceed common-mode gain, this will be a positive number, and the higher the better.

-The CMRR is a very important specification, as it indicates how much of the common-mode signal will appear in your measurement.
-The value of the CMRR often depends on signal frequency as well, and must be specified as a function thereof.
+The CMRR is a very important specification, as it indicates how much of the unwanted common-mode signal will appear in the output, typically a measurement of some quantity.
+The value of the CMRR often depends on signal frequency, and must be specified as a function thereof.

 It is often important in reducing noise on transmission lines.
-For example, when measuring the resistance of a thermocouple in a noisy environment, the noise from the environment appears as an offset on both input leads, making it a common-mode voltage signal.
+For example, when measuring the voltage of a thermocouple in a noisy environment, the electrical noise from the environment appears as an offset on both input leads, making it a common-mode voltage signal.
 The CMRR of the measurement instrument determines the attenuation applied to the offset or noise.

-Amplifier Design

 CMRR is an important feature of operational amplifiers, difference amplifiers and instrumentation amplifiers, and can be found in the datasheet.
-The CMRR often varies depending upon the frequency of the common-mode signal.
-CMRR is often much higher at higher gain settings.
+The CMRR often varies with the frequency of the common-mode signal, and is often much higher at higher gain settings.
 The key to achieving a high CMRR is usually the use of very precisely matched resistors (better than 0.1%) to minimise any difference in the amplification of the negative and positive sides of the signal.
 Single-chip instrumentation amplifiers typically have laser-trimmed resistors to achieve a CMRR in excess of 100 dB, sometimes even 130 dB.

+CMRR of a balun

+The design of a microwave balun (single-ended to differential conversion circuit) defines the CMRR as the ratio of differential gain to common-mode gain in S-parameters, as follows:

+Here, port1 is a single-ended input, and ports 2 and 3 are differential outputs.
+The CMRR of the balun represents the smallness of the gain and phase error between the differential outputs.
+If the phase difference between the differential outputs of the balun is close to 180° and the amplitudes are equal, the CMRR will be high.